 Tracking small steps can help you see progress, making the unwritten rules of social life feel less like an unsolvable mystery.

-• The weekly micro-skill: Identify one small tool to focus on, such as making brief eye contact with a neighbor or asking one follow-up question during dinner.
+- The weekly micro-skill: Identify one small skill to focus on, such as making brief eye contact with a neighbor or asking one follow-up question during dinner.

 Activity planning worksheet for low-pressure social opportunities